NASPO Pulse

 Our conversation shifts gears as we explore the modernization of procurement offices, focusing on technological and business process advancements.
 Highlighting the transformative potential of generative AI, we delve into its role in streamlining operations and the complexities of contract terms and legislative landscapes.
 Montae's insights on these topics underscore the importance of aligning technology with organizational missions and visions, offering listeners valuable knowledge on bridging the gap between open source and commercial products.

-Click here to view the transcript.
+Click here to view a transcript of this episode.

 Follow & subscribe to stay up-to-date on NASPO!